June 2023 in Arezzo

 Geneviève Paiement is a Montréal-born, Toronto-based, French-Canadian screenwriter, poet and former journalist with an MFA in Dramatic Writing from the University of Guelph.
 Her first feature, THE DESCENT OF INA, was a semi-finalist for the 2022 Stowe Story Labs’ Film Fatales Fellowship, her second, HELEN’S WAR was a semi-finalist for the ScreenCraft Drama Competition and landed in the top three percent of screenplays in the Austin Film Festival’s 2022 Screenplay Competition.
 She recently won the Spring/Summer 2023 Nostos Screenwriting Retreats Scholarship, completed an advanced draft of her drama pilot, GOD SISTERS, and is at work on her third feature, a psychological thriller.
 Her short film, FUN GUS, is in post-production.
 Geneviève is a Pushcart nominee, a Tin House Summer Workshop alumna and a Canada Council for the Arts grant recipient.
 Her journalism and poetry have appeared in The New York Times, Vice, Salon.com, The Globe and Mail, The Sydney Morning Herald, Time Out Paris, The Guardian (UK), The Literary Review of Canada and elsewhere.

 Rhonda has always been interested in writing, filmmaking, photography and music.
 She began writing screenplays in 2006.
-Her historical drama feature screenplay Wrestling With Her Spirit won the Praxis Screenwriting Competition in Vancouver, BC and is inspired by true events about the life of her great-aunt.
-Michael Miner (co-writer of Robocop) said of WWHS, “I was blown away by this story, I mean completely blown away.”
-Rhonda also likes to write short stories and journalistic articles.
-Her current work in progress Crossing the Line is a photo-based short film about the Peace Arch Park where, when the longest undefended border in the world was shut down during the Covid pandemic, a loophole enabled people from Canada and the United States to meet up.
+Her historical drama Wrestling With Her Spirit won the SFU Praxis Screenwriting Competition in Vancouver, BC and is inspired by true events about the life of her great aunt.
+Michael Miner (co-writer of Robocop) said of WWHS, “I was blown away by this story, I mean completely blown away...the scholarship, the research.”
+She is currently writing a sit-com about two teachers who just want the principal and counselor to do their jobs as well as working on a short film about the Peace Arch Park where people from the United States and Canada were able to meet up during the Covid pandemic even though the border was closed.
 Rhonda works as a music teacher and is a composer.

 I’m a licensed clinical psychologist and writer in Cambridge, MA USA.
 Since 2008 I’ve been involved in 6 productions.
 In 2011 I wrote and produced CLAUDIA’S CRESCENT KICK, a short in which I made every possible rookie mistake.
 More recently I wrote CORPSE POSE, a podcast produced in 2021 by Open Door Playhouse, and I co-produced TURNOVER, 2019, a prize-winning feature from Linda Palmer at Runaway Productions.
 Fifteen years ago, widowed and vulnerable, I paid for an apartment advertised online.
 The place looked so inviting in the photos!
 The landlord was so convincing on the phone.
 Moving day came, I drove up—and learned that the ad was fake!
 The fraudsters took money I couldn’t spare, made an utter fool of me, and left me scrambling for a place to live.
 I wanted to fight back!
 I joined the Assoc’n of Certified Fraud Examiners, and I’ve been writing screenplays about domestic fraud ever since.
 Fraud involves a lonely, silent, shameful human interaction.
 The victim is usually vulnerable and naively hopeful, while the successful fraudster is slick, persuasive, and ruthless.
 A movie can make this tangled human experience come alive like no other medium can.
 To Nostos 2023 I’m bringing LAST MINUTE WIFE, the story of an adult daughter who goes head to head with her father’s new wife who has made a career out of meeting lonely men on cruises and taking them to the cleaners.